superctr/ctrmml/mml_ref.md

 		 31  15   0   5   4  38   0   4   0   0 ; OP3 (M2)
 		 31  27   0  11   1   0   0   1   0   0 ; OP4 (C2)
 		  0 ; TRS (optional)

+To enable AM for an operator, add 100 to the SSG-EG value.

 ##### 2op chord macro
 Instrument type `2op` is used to duplicate FM instruments, modifying the